 Section 7.
 Vacancies on the Executive Board

 a.
-The Council of Representatives, by majority vote of a nomination by the Executive Board, shall appoint to an Executive Board position in which there is a vacancy (except for the position of President and Grievance Officer) a CCFT member in good standing who meets all of the criteria for the position for which s/he is being nominated.
+The Council of Representatives, by majority vote of a nomination by the Executive Board, shall appoint to an Executive Board position in which there is a vacancy (except for the position of President) a CCFT member in good standing who meets all of the criteria for the position for which they are being nominated.

 b.
 The Executive Board may re-nominate to the Council of Representatives at any time another candidate for an Executive Board position currently held by a person in an appointed position.